robotraconteur/robotraconteur/docs/common/robotraconteurgen.md

     RobotRaconteurGen --newnodeid

-The `--newnodeid` command generates and prints a new random gen 4 UUUID to stdout.
+The `--newnodeid` command generates and prints a new random gen 4 UUID to stdout.

 ## `RobotRaconteurGen --md5passwordhash`